 The important facts, reviewed:

-2) When the Italian police were alerted and finally broke through a locked door to discover Meredith Kurchner murdered, Amanda and Raffeale stayed a distance away.
+2) When the Italian police were alerted and finally broke through a locked door to discover Meredith Kercher murdered, Amanda and Raffaele stayed a distance away.
 Some police found that suspicious, especially in hindsight.

 3) Important steps in general police forensics were missed, notably the body temperature of Kerchner was not taken when first discovered, making the highly significant time of death impossible to fix later.